 If you are dedicated to improving, you might ask your teacher to suggest a long-term plan based on how much practice the teacher thinks it might take you to accomplish your goal.

-What other experienced language learners say about choosing an italki teacher
+What other experienced language learners says about choosing an italki teacher

-If you are still having problems finding a teacher, send a message to us at support and we'll help you find one!
+If you're still having problems finding a teacher, you can send us a message and we can offer you reccommendations!